 How Mechanics May Be Responsible for Car Crashes

 Suppose you fulfill your duty as a driver and get your vehicle serviced at a local maintenance shop.
 Perhaps you mentioned that you need a tire realignment.
 Because the reason for your visit has to do with your tires, your mechanic is responsible for not only performing the job effectively but also determining if any supplementary issues may require intervention.
-For many of us, we count on mechanics to identify such problems and conduct high-quality repairs because it’s merely something we can’t do on our own.
+Many of us count on mechanics to identify such problems and conduct high-quality repairs because it’s merely something we can’t do on our own.

 When mechanics fail to carry out their duties as per professional automotive standards, the consequences of their conduct can result in potentially catastrophic outcomes for victims.
 To hold a mechanic or auto repair shop liable, you must establish the following elements: